Features Built for

 Future pins solve the core problem of missed connections.
 When a contact places a pin in your city on the same dates you're there, Droozi notifies both of you — so a potential coffee or dinner becomes a planned one, not a "I was just there!" regret.

 You decide what you share, with whom, and when.
 Every pin has granular audience controls — all connections, a selected group, or nobody.
 Unpublished pins are invisible to everyone except you.
+A default location can show a manually declared city-level or venue-level presence, but it does not update from live device GPS.

 We don't sell data.
 We don't serve location-based ads.
 We don't share your information with data brokers.
 The business model is straightforward: build a product people find genuinely useful, without monetising the information they create while using it.